PostgreSQL Source Code git master

 Definition: header.h:65

-References free, i, and res.
+References free, and i.

 Referenced by pgwin32_setenv(), and pgwin32_unsetenv().